 The ninth saw Toney execute a powerful lead left hook, followed quickly by another cleaner shot as McCallum backed into the ropes.
 Commentating for HBO, George Foreman called it the best punch of the fight but whether true or not, the iron-jawed Body Snatcher was going nowhere; a moment later he pummeled his man’s ribs with a four-punch flurry.
 It was, like many of the stanzas here, a round that could have swung either way.

-The championship rounds typically illuminate a fighter’s greatness, but here we had two genuinely masterful operators: one coming to the end of his best days, the other – though we didn’t yet know it – hovering close to his natural peak.
+The championship rounds typically illuminate a fighter’s greatness, though here we had we had not one, but two masterful operators: the older man coming to the end of his best days, the other – though we didn’t yet know it – hovering close to his natural peak.
 Toney started the tenth on his toes, fitfully pumping the jab and loading up his right.
 McCallum, dog-tired, mostly skirted the fringes of the ring, flicking out his own jab, though with less authority now.
 Still, as the round continued, the wily old fox took advantage of Toney’s resting phases to win some close-quarters exchanges.

 McCallum’s 80-year-old trainer Eddie Futch knew it was tight, telling his charge after this round, “It’s very close, Mike.
 You’ve got to get the next round … You gotta have this one and the next one.”

 The penultimate round, though hardly clearcut, arguably belonged to Toney, the champ landing a booming right midway through, a left hook/right uppercut combination with a minute left, and stalking the weary but defiant challenger throughout.
-In the final round both left it all out there, throwing combinations, loading up, pressing hard.
+In the final round both left it all in the ring, throwing combinations, loading up, pressing hard.
 Neither, it seemed, could dismantle the other, and for the second time in a year it would be left to the judges to separate two gallant warriors.

 Surprisingly — indeed, somewhat ridiculously — two of them scored it widely in Toney’s favour, posting tallies of 117-110 and 118-110, these cards rendering a third, and much more sensible 114-114 tally, redundant.
 Scoring for HBO, Harold Lederman agreed with the verdict but had it much closer at 115-112.
 And just like that, Toney’s middleweight days were over.